AMoorer/amazfit-trex3-pro-dev/README.md

 ## Important Note

 Zepp OS apps are developed using the official Zepp OS development kit and tools.
+And they are s@#t.
 The app code in this repository is structured for Zepp OS compatibility, but you'll need to:

 1. Register as a Zepp OS developer
 2. Download the official Zepp OS SDK and tools